andreiolaru-ro/FLASH-MAS/doc/loading.md

    * if loading fails with the chosen loader, the default loader is also tried.
    * when the default loader is used, an appropriate class must be found to instantiate.
 This is done using `Loader#autoFind` which looks for a `classpath` parameter in the entity or otherwise tries to locate a class in the packages, according to the category and kind of the entity (see its documentation).
    * when `Loader#load` is called, all the entities which form the context of the loaded entity are also transmitted.
+   * loaded entities which are in the *load order* or direct children of the node in the deployment configuration are `register`ed with the node
 * then, `FlashBoot` *starts* the node(s), which in turn *start* the entities which exist in their scope